harnen/p2p-service-discovery/doc/report_m4_newvariant/reports/reg_timeout.md

 # Conclusions

 * We selected 1 registration lifetime as a timeout parameter for the registrations waiting time.
-Increase this value does not seem to increase the performance but can be a threat for dos attacks.
+Increasing this value does not seem to increase the performance and can be a threat for dos attacks.
+Registration timeout lower than a registration lifetime can improve performance in terms of number of registrations and registration times, but also significantly increases the traffic of the network.